🤖 Machine Learning - Drift

 Data drift detection checks if a model's predictions remain accurate by comparing recent data against the training data.
 Significant differences between the training data and actual data suggest a decrease in model performance.

-Statistical analysis such as the Kolmogorov-Smirnov test and Chi-squared test might notice the data drift.
+Statistical analysis such as the Kolmogorov-Smirnov test and Chi-squared test might notice data drift.

-- Reweighing training dataset, according to this feature.
+- Reweighing training dataset: Adjust the weights of the training data to reflect the current distribution.
 For example, if customers above 60 now represent 60% of users but were only 30% in the training set, then double their weight and retrain the model.

-- Maintain multiple models: Multiple models are deployed, and the best-performing model is selected based on the most recent data or manual definition.
-Like training a separate model to handle seasonal fluctuations.
+- Maintain multiple models: Deploy multiple models and select the best-performing one based on the most recent data or predefined criteria.
+For example, train a separate model to handle seasonal fluctuations.

-- More feature engineering: Catch new patterns and continuously updating the features used in the model.
-For example, have an extra feature that indicates the time of year.
+- More feature engineering: Continuously update the features used in the model to capture the new patterns.
+For example, add a feature that indicates the time of year.

-- Use online learning: This is a technique where the model is updated as new data comes in.
+- Use online learning: Update the model incrementally as new data comes in, allowing it to adapt to changes in real-time.